-The report considers only activities in the most favourable season for conducting seismic surveys - that is in the summer and fall, when ice conditions are most suitable.
+Only activities in the favourable season for conducting seismic surveys - that is in the summer and fall (mid-June through October) are considered.
+This is the time of the year when ice conditions are most suitable.
 Furthermore, the North Greenland region (to the north of 78° in West and to the north of 81° N in East) is not included.
-If seismic surveys are planned outside this season or in North Greenland waters, these guidelines do not apply and a detailed specific assessment for each survey will have to be made.
+If seismic surveys are planned outside the indicated season or in waters to the north of 77° in West Greenland and 81° in East Greenland, these guidelines do not apply and a detailed specific assessment for each survey will have to be made.